 What support options should a menopause policy include?

 There is no ‘one size fits all’ approach when it comes to supporting an individual going through the menopause.
 Every menopause sufferer will have different symptoms, for different lengths of time, with varying degrees of severity.
-This means that whatever the approach in the workplace, there needs to be a range of options on offer.
+This means that whatever the approach in the workplace, there needs to be a range of options on offer and employers have to engage in open dialogue with employees to identify adjustments that will help manage their symptoms effectively.

 Where resources allow, you could also consider funding the cost of an occupational health assessment, where an independent specialist can recommend a range of workplace adjustments to help support an employee in the specific context of their job role.